Cairns and tropical gardening

 Cairns

-Maintaining a worldview is important to us.
+Maintaining a worldview is important.
 However, Cairns is an interesting place and a wonderful base for our operations.
 Consequently, many of our articles relate to this city, known by the traditional owners as Gimuy.

 On this website you will find old pictures of Cairns and interesting articles of the city’s past and present.
 However, these are all provided from the perspective of the underdog, who struggles against authority on behalf of the disadvantaged.